ban.do Wellness

 Love the Journey

-Art DirectOR: Daniela Jordan-Villaveces
+Art Direction: Daniela Jordan-Villaveces

 Consulting Therapist: Dr. Therese Mascardo

-Artists: Luddo, Nicole Medina; Jenn Kitagawa; Joyce Lay Hoon Ho; Maga Rey; Bernie Dickson; Maddy Nye
+contributors: Luddo, Nicole Medina; Jenn Kitagawa; Joyce Lay Hoon Ho; Maga Rey; Bernie Dickson; Maddy Nye

 I distilled and translated pages upon pages of dense therapy notes into an easy-to-follow arc of five actionable sections, including Map It Out, Bring Your Friends, and Delight in the Detours.
 Each included a series of interactive exercises that could be done in or out of order.

 I filled the workbook with conversation-starting prompts, giving lots of material for Social and Marketing to work with.
-Here, two members of the Social team go through a few together.
+Here, two members of the social team go through a few together.

-“I love this book and all it represents.
+“I love this workbook and all it represents.
 It helps me plan my day with small actions so that I feel less overwhelmed, and it also just helps to ground me in the present moment.”

 Shauna, customer review